ManzOfStellz/Dystopia/README.md

 Made in Python 3

-Made on repl, runs best on repl.
+Made in repl, runs best in repl.

 Please do not alter the datastore file in any way before use, doing *may* lead to issues later on in the game